Ladysnake/Ladysnake.github.io/wiki/impaled.md

 #### Loyalty

-Tridents with the Loyalty enchantment will **always return to the inventory slot** they were launched from, including the Offhand.
-Should the player picks up new items blocking said slot, the trident will return to a free slot just as usual.
+Tridents with the Loyalty enchantment will **always return to the inventory slot they were launched from**, including the Offhand.
+Should the player pick up new items blocking said slot, the trident will return to a free slot just as usual.

 #### Sincere Loyalty

-Impaled also adds a **new level to Loyalty**, Sincere Loyalty or Loyalty IV, giving you the ability to **retain your Trident from anywhere in the world** by right-clicking with an empty slot.
+Impaled also adds a **new level to Loyalty**, Sincere Loyalty or Loyalty IV, giving you the ability to **retain your Trident from anywhere in the world** by holding down the right mouse button with an empty slot selected.
 Tridents with Sincere Loyalty will drop as entity instead of as an item when dropped and will even return to you when in another player's inventory.
 In addition to that, Tridents with Sincere Loyalty **can be enchanted with Riptide**.